ulinnuhaha/NLP_Ladin/README.md

 ✅ Ready for fine-tuning in machine translation, text classification, and question-answering

 # Sentiment Analysis
 The sentiment analysis dataset consists of 12,511 entries (Italian and Ladin) with two labels: positive and negative.
-To perform this task, we utilize few-shot learning using Llama and m-BERT.
+To perform this task, we utilize few-shot learning using Llama, mBERT, XLM-RoBERTa, and mT5.

 To perform the classification task using LLM, please go to:
 ```